Bio

 Composer and competition-winning guitar player; Jonny’s outstanding technical ability, coupled with a wide-ranging musical taste has made him a tireless and forceful musical innovator.
 Jonny has been singing and playing choral music, soul, jazz and folk for as long as he can remember.

-Jonny mostly plays his Fylde Falstaff guitar; his Taylor GA3 guitar and a custom gandola (guitar shaped octave mandola) by Rob Armstrong; his sazouki (saz/bouzouki cross) made by Colin Kendal.
-He also plays a Pigini 72 bass P36 and a Brandoni Piccolo accordion.
+Jonny mostly plays his Fylde Falstaff guitar and a custom guitar shaped bouzouki made by Colin Kendal.
+He also plays a Pigini72 bass P36 and a Brandoni Piccolo accordion.
 Oh.. and a Börs Anders Cow Horn.
-Occasionally he gets out enough to play his 1959 Morley Spinet and digital harpsichord.
+His list of ancient brass is too long to list and occasionally he gets out enough to play his harpsichord.
 Especially for Playford things.